Skip to Main Content

 • UNF Graduate Application ($30 application fee)

-• Both a NursingCAS and UNF Graduate Application must be completed for consideration.
-All materials must be received by 11:59 PM April 1, 2023.
+• Both a UNF graduate application and NursingCAS must be completed for consideration.
+All materials must be received by 11:59 PM on Feb.
+1, 2024.

 • NOTE: Other than your GRE scores, do not upload supplemental documentation unless instructed to do so.
 Required documentation will be uploaded into NursingCAS.